Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

 ^^^^^^^^^^^^^^

 .. note::
-  | MotoSuiveur
+  | MotoSuiveur®

-1. Switch off power of MotoSuiveur system control cabinet (The MotoSuiveurs should be driven manually).
+1. Switch off power of MotoSuiveur® system control cabinet (The MotoSuiveur®s should be driven manually).
-2. Dismantle the worm cover of the MotoSuiveur Unit .
+2. Dismantle the worm cover of the MotoSuiveur® Unit .

 .. _Dismantle the worm cover remove bolts:
 .. figure:: ../../_img/Backup/remove-cover-bolts-removebg-preview.png